haocai1992/proteinpy/README.md

 *(Photo by <a href="https://unsplash.com/@nci?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">National Cancer Institute</a> on <a href="https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>)</p>*

 # proteinpy - handling protein structures using dataframes
-**proteinpy** is a bioinformatic package for parsing and analysis of protein structure data (PDB, DSSP and CCP4 format) using pandas dataframes.
+**`proteinpy`** is a bioinformatic package for parsing and analysis of protein structure data (`PDB`, `DSSP` and `CCP4` format) using pandas dataframes.
 This is a tool developed for my research work on computational protein structural physics.
-In structural biology, I found that there isn't a handy Python package that converts PDB files to pandas dataframe, which allows using various machine learning methods to get biophysical insights from PDB bank.
+In structural biology, there hasn't been a handy Python package that converts PDB files to pandas dataframe, which allows using various machine learning methods to get biophysical insights from PDB bank.
 Therefore I decided to create this package.<br></br>

 ## Installation and Usage
-**proteinpy** can be installed from Github by cloning this repository to your local directory.
+**`proteinpy`** can be installed from Github by cloning this repository to your local directory.
 ```
 git clone https://github.com/haocai1992/proteinpy.git
 ```